perladvent/perldotcom/content/article/querying-mysql-with-perl.md

 my $hashref = $sth->fetchall_arrayref({});
 ```

-This gives us an array of hashrefs.
+This gives us an array of hashrefs:

 ```json
 [